-With Graduate Program Coordinator approval, program courses may include one of the following:
+With C & I Program Coordinator approval, program courses may include one of the following:

-- 3 transfer elective units
+- 6 transfer elective units - 6 units of extension credit

-- 3 units of 300-level methods courses
+C. Culminating Requirement (3 units)

-- 3 units of extension credit
+(3) EDTE 505 Culminating Experience: Curriculum and Instruction (EDTE 250 and EDTE 290)

-Culminating Requirement (3 units)
+Note: Credit is given upon completion of a thesis, project, or other approved culminating experience for the Master of Arts in Education (Curriculum and Instruction).
+Open only to the graduate student who has been advanced to candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Curriculum and Instruction Program Coordinator.
+All forms may be obtained in the Department office, the Department of Teacher Education Graduate Student Manual, and on the web at http://edweb.csus.edu/departments/edte/graduate.html.

-(3)EDTE 505 Culminating Experience: Curriculum and Instruction (EDTE 250 and EDTE 290)
+Requirements • Master of Arts in Education

-Note: Credit is given upon completion of a thesis, project, or other approved culminating experience.
-For the Master of Arts in Education (Curriculum and Instruction).
-Open only to the graduate student who has been Advanced to Candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Graduate Coordinator.
-All forms may be obtained in the department office, the Department of Teacher Education Graduate Student Manual, and on the Web at http:// edweb.csus.edu/departments/edte/graduate.html.
+- Educational Technology

-Requirements • Master of Arts in Education Educational Technology Option
+Units required for the MA: 30

-Units required for the MA: 30 Minimum required GPA: 3.0
+Minimum required GPA: 3.0